 Significant results:

-Our activities have identified (1) an approach to standardizing data for submission to the BIL; (2) an interested community who have used and contributed data to the BIL; (3) already applied open-source easy-to-use computationally efficient machine learning tools that identify (segment) bacterial and fungal cells from 3D image data – this is an active area of research.
+Our activities have identified: (1) an approach to standardizing data for submission to the BIL; (2) an interested community who have used and contributed data to the BIL; (3) already applied (as part of this project) open-source easy-to-use computationally efficient machine learning tools that identify (segment) bacterial and fungal cells from 3D image data – this is an active area of research.

 Key outcomes or Other achievements:

 What opportunities for training and professional development has the project provided?

 Describe opportunities for training and professional development provided to anyone who worked on the project or anyone who was involved in the activities supported by the project.
 "Training" activities are those in which individuals with advanced professional skills and experience assist others in attaining greater proficiency.

+The project supported the training of XX undergraduate students in activities spanning image data collection, annotation, segmentation, and development of computational tools.
+Additionally students were involved in biweekly group meetings where they presented updates and led group discussions.
+Through these activities, trainees developed interdisciplinary skills spanning microscopy, quantitative image analysis, and collaborative scientific communication.
+All of which are supporting the students presentations of findings at national conferences over the next reporting period.

 Training activities may include, for example, courses or one-on-one work with a mentor.
 "Professional development" activities result in increased knowledge or skill in one's area of expertise and may include workshops, conferences, seminars, study groups, and individual study.
 Include participation in conferences, workshops, and seminars not listed under major activities.